 Then there are countries like Greece and Turkey with their own noodle histories.
 And don’t get us started about rice…

-Our History with Noodles
+Our History With Noodles

 We didn’t intend to eat noodles around the world – it happened naturally.
 Our insatiable noodle love drove us to eat ramen at 2 in the morning soon after arriving in Osaka and explore the Kansai region’s role in creating the best instant ramen noodles that same week.

-We’ve hunted for truffles before eating them on pasta in the Italian hills and we’ve slurped noodles while sitting on teeny tiny stools in Hanoi.
+We’ve hunted for truffles in the Italian hills before eating them on pasta and we’ve slurped noodles while sitting on teeny tiny stools in Hanoi.
 We’ve also taken pasta making classes from sfoglinas in Emilia Romagna.

 Instead of getting bored of eating slippery, starchy strands, we rarely say no to noodles.
 Instead, we simply request hot sauce, grated cheese or both depending on where we are in the world.

-The Best Noodle Dishes in the World
+The Best Noodle Dishes In The World

 After slurping an auspicious amount of noodles with chopsticks and twirling just as many with forks, we’re ready to share our picks for the best noodle dishes in the world.
 Some feature noodles extruded through a machine while others have hand crafted noodles.
-At the end of the day, we’re equal opportunity noodle eaters.
+At the end of the day, as noted above, we’re equal opportunity noodle eaters.